Skip to main content

 What factors might influence a payment processor’s willingness to negotiate fees?

-Payment processors may be more willing to negotiate fees with businesses with high transaction volume or a good track record with low chargebacks and fraud.
+Payment processors may be more willing to negotiate fees with businesses with high transaction volume or a good track record of low chargebacks and fraud.
 These factors demonstrate stability and reliability, making negotiations more favorable.

 Which fees can be negotiated?